How Well Do You Know The Bearded Trio?

 I love a good quiz but there doesn't seem to be many on our Bearded Trio, George Lucas, Steven Spielberg and of course John Williams.
-Well we aim to rectify that with a monthly quiz.
-We start you off with ten questions to test your knowledge on the three.
-Good luck and no cheating.
+Well we aim to rectify that with this fun quiz.
+Ten questions to test your knowledge on the three.
+Good luck and no cheating as the answers are below.

 Steven Spielberg suggested two changes to J.J.
 Abrams when he watched a cut of Star Wars: The Force Awakens.
 One was to add falling trees during the climatic battle at the end of the movie, what was the other?